yairm210/Unciv/android/assets/scripting/enginefiles/python/PythonScripting.md

 To get around this, you can use the foreign token to assign the object it represents to a concrete path in Kotlin/the JVM.

 The `apiHelpers.registeredInstances` helper object can be used for this:

+TODO: In most cases, instancesAsInstances is better than registeredInstances. registeredInstances is needed only when persisting a Kotlin data structure between script executions (…Which— Why would you do?).

 ```python3
 token = civInfo.cities[0].getCenterTile()